Can you give safe harbor to the pet of a domestic violence survivor?

 Pets have been spayed/neutered

-You have adequate space (crates are highly recommended)
+You have adequate space (crates are highly recommended, but we can provide)

 You agree to keep your foster animals as indoor pets